qiskit-community/qiskit-experiments/docs/howtos/new_experimentdata.rst

     This guide requires :mod:`qiskit-ibm-provider`.
 For how to migrate from the deprecated :mod:`qiskit-ibmq-provider` to :mod:`qiskit-ibm-provider`, consult the `migration guide <https://qiskit.org/documentation/partners/qiskit_ibm_provider/tutorials/Migration_Guide_from_qiskit-ibmq-provider.html>`_.\

 Use the code template below.
-You need to know the exact experiment you ran and its options, as well as the IDs of the jobs that were executed.
+You need to recreate the exact experiment you ran and its options, as well as the IDs of the jobs that were executed.
+The jobs must be accessible through the provider that you use.

 .. jupyter-input::